Tell us about yourself:

 What are your interests away from Parliament?

-I love going to the movies (Notting Hill, Seven Years in Tibet and Contact are my all-time favourites, Joy, Carol and The Martian my top pics of the past year) and watching football (Newcastle United–hoping they are still in the Premier League when I get back which they will if our fearless Argentine defender Fabricio Collocini stays fit).
+I love going to the movies, especially sentimental ones (Notting Hill, Sleepless in Seattle and Contact are my all-time favourites, La La Land was my top pic of the past year) and watching football (Newcastle United–back in the Premier League).
+My favourite sound is birdsong.
+I love the coastline.
+I can stare at the night sky for ever trying to figure out the various constellations.
+I love reading books but only non-fiction which excludes most political biographies (joke-sort of).
 My favourite food is anything cooked by Xuelin but particualrly crispy duck and Chinese sichuan dishes.
-At home in the UK my favourite restaurant is Nandos but I don’t know if they have reached South America yet.
-Diet Coke and Argentinian Malbec complete my healthy living diet.
+At home in the UK my favourite eating place is Nandos.
+Diet Coke, Starbucks Coffee, cheese & marmite toasties and Argentinian Malbec complete my rigorous healthy living diet.

 Do you like walking?

 Not really, I just like being useful and like many people when I see and read of war and suffering I feel utterly use-less.
 I think that some people think I am a kind of outdoors fanatic but really I am more Beer & Grills than Bear Grylls and enjoy putting my feet up indoors and enjoying a movie or a match on the tv with a glass of Malbec and Xuelin of course.